 This EPA failed the American people when in 2010 it allowed BP to dump millions of gallons of the hazardous chemical "Corexit" into the gulf of Mexico as an impulsive response to the Deepwater Horizon oil spill.
 This Corexit dumping, approved by the EPA, only exacerbated the problem and added to the long-term ecological damage and human suffering caused by this disaster.

-We need a robust EPA that works, an EPA that is one main sector of a limited, Constitutional federal government, where government can focus dramatically increased effort and attention on protecting our environment.
-As a practical example, let's take the government's focus and involvement in healthcare, a sector the government has no right to be involved in, and transfer that effort to environmental protections.
+We need a revamped EPA that is one main sector of a limited government, where government can focus dramatically increased effort and attention on protecting our environment.

 In addition, this government has failed to effectively fight global climate change by severely blunting the development of nuclear power.
 Nuclear power, in terms of carbon emissions, is by far the cleanest mass produced source of energy we have today.
 Nuclear power plants produce virtually zero carbon emissions.
 Nuclear power, here and now, is exactly what we need to fight global climate change.
 The government needs to stop restricting the development and production of nuclear power immediately.